Minneapolis School of Anesthesia

 CRNA Program Requirements

 Must be a high school graduate or possess a GED.
-You also need a bachelor’s degree in nursing OR an associate degree in nursing plus another appropriate baccalaureate degree (bachelor’s degree must be from a regionally accredited College or University and must be complete before the enrollment date in August).
+You also need a bachelor’s degree in nursing from a regionally accredited institution OR an associate degree in nursing plus another appropriate baccalaureate degree – i.e. chemistry, biology, etc. (MSN only).

 Complete one year of nursing experience in a critical patient care setting within the last three years.